Team Management - Start Here

 Whatever your length of experience, it's vital to build positive working relationships with your people.
 You can make a good first impression and earn the trust of your team members by setting the right tone in your first meeting, and by learning a little bit about them in advance.
 Prepare early by following our five-step guide to Meeting Your New Team.

 As a manager, you'll likely deal with a variety of situations and people every day.
-Our article, Mintzberg's Management Roles, explores 10 roles that you might play, and explains how you can develop your skills in each one.
+Our article on Mintzberg's Management Roles explores 10 roles that you might play, and explains how you can develop your skills in each one.

-This is particularly helpful if you have previously been a technical expert, but now need to tackle new challenges such as "soft skills," administration, and becoming a role model.
+This is particularly helpful if you've previously been a technical expert but now need to tackle new challenges such as "soft skills," administration, and becoming a role model.

-You can discover the fundamentals of managing a team with our article, Team Management Skills.
+You can discover the fundamentals of managing a team with our article on Team Management Skills.
 Here, we introduce tools like Team Charters to help you get off to a flying start, with improved communication and a united approach.

 Your job won't always be "smooth sailing," though.
 You'll need to learn how to identify and manage potential flashpoints on your team.
 You can find out how to defuse tense situations with our articles on Conflict Resolution and Managing Emotion in Your Team.
 (See Section 6 of this article for help with handling other challenging management situations.)

 In good times and bad, we recommend that you aspire to apply the Transformational Leadership model of management.
 This involves a team and its manager collaborating, to "raise one another to higher levels of morality and motivation."
 Together, you'll create a highly effective and productive team.

 It's said that the most important part of directing a movie is casting the right actors.
 If the actors are right for the roles, there'll be less need to give them detailed instructions, or to correct mistakes, later.
 Effective recruitment is a similarly crucial part of team management.